 Nuclear Medicine Technologist

 Radiation has the reputation of being a dangerous substance that can cause sickness and even death.
-However, used appropriately, radiation can be a useful medical diagnostic tool.
-Radiologic technicians use radiation externally on patients at low levels in x-rays and CT scans, whereas nuclear medicine technologists use it internally through the use of radiopharmaceuticals.
+However, when used appropriately, radiation can be a useful medical diagnostic tool.
+Radiologic technicians use radiation externally on patients at low levels in X-rays and CT scans, whereas nuclear medicine technologists use it internally through radiopharmaceuticals.

 Continue reading to learn how to start a career as a nuclear medicine technologist.